2025 NMHR and NMPCA Annual Conference and Health Care Provider Retreat

-The intersection of intimate partner violence (IPV), racism, and maternal mortality among birthing people remains one of the least explored and under-resourced topics.
-Yet addressing these topics is central to ensuring expectant and parenting people do not continue to die from preventable causes.
+Intimate partner violence (IPV) has impacts on maternal mortality.
+Addressing these topics is central to ensuring expectant mothers do not continue to die from preventable causes.
 According to the national partnership for women & families, each year, an estimated 324,000 pregnant people in the United States are battered by their intimate partners.
 IPV during pregnancy can hurt both maternal and infant health.
-Health Partners on IPV + Exploitation provides resources to build and strengthen connections between health centers and domestic violence programs that provide supportive services to mothers and birthing people.
+Health Partners on IPV + Exploitation provides resources to build and strengthen connections between health centers and domestic violence programs that provide supportive services to mothers.

 See below for related webinars, learning collaboratives, and resources: